PaloAltoNetworks/pcs-cwp-agentless/README.md

 # Prisma Cloud Compute API Agentless
-Prisma Cloud Compute API management of Cloud Accounts, specifically around agentless.
+Prisma Cloud Compute API management of Cloud Accounts, specifically around Agentless scanning of VMs, Containers and Serverless Functions.

-This script is meant for updating agentless configuration for multiple cloud accounts for agentless scanning in **Same Account** mode and **Hub Account** mode.
+This script is meant for updating serverless and agentless configuration for multiple cloud accounts.
 It also works for SaaS and self-hosted versions of Prisma Cloud Compute.

 ## Requirements
 1. Cloud account must be already onboarded by Prisma Cloud